Git - What makes a good commit

 When adding a body, you are required to have at least (but preferably only) one blank line between the header and the body:

-This is the body of the message.
-I'm going to put much more content
+This is the heading This is the body of the message.
+I'm going to put much more content here since I have more room here.

 This is the place for you to provide all the essential context around why this change was made.
 Why was this change necessary?
 Is this being done in preparation for any future changes?
 What is the practical effect on the application/system as a result of this change?
 If the changes you made seem a bit odd at first glance (for example, not re-using existing functionality that accomplishes your task but instead implementing it from scratch) this is a great place to explain why the obvious approach was not suitable and why this approach is better.